 False allegations of child abuse are not uncommon.
 To protect children while protecting parental rights such as custody and visitation, California family law court require that child abuse allegations withstand scrutiny; a mere allegation of child abuse alone will not suffice.
 Family law courts usually require substantial independent corroboration of physical abuse.
 Evidence can include reports from social welfare agencies, medical facilities, law enforcement and other sources that can verify details of the abuse.

 The law states that any witness, party or party’s attorney who knowingly makes a child abuse or neglect accusation that is false during a child custody proceeding may be monetarily sanctioned in a reasonable amount.
 The family court can sanction the costs that were incurred in defending against the false allegations, including reasonable attorney fees as allowed in California Family Code section 3027.1.

 Whether the allegations are discovered to be true or false, the family court has specific procedures in place to protect both children and parental custody.
-To learn more about child abuse allegations in divorce call family law attorney Michael Benavides at (916) 250-1610 for a free consultation.
+To learn more about child abuse allegations in divorce call family law attorney Jin Kim at (916) 250-1610 to schedule a consultation.